Common questions regarding backflowsExpand All

 A backflow assembly is important because it prevents contaminated water from possibly siphoning back into the drinking water distribution system and creating a health hazard.
-Toho has a responsibility to provide safe potable water and must take precautions to protect the drinking water supply against contamination.
+Toho has a responsibility to provide safe drinking water and must take precautions to protect it against contamination.

 For reclaimed water:

 Just like drinking water, reclaimed water is tested on a daily basis following all state and federal requirements.
 A backflow assembly is important because it prevents contamination from possibly siphoning back into the reclaimed distribution system which could cause it to go out of compliance.

 Irrigation system using drinking water: The backflow assembly is usually located adjacent to the water meter box.
 They are also located on the side of the house about 12-36” above the ground.
 This backflow assembly is called a reduced pressure backflow assembly (RPBA).

 Irrigation meters without irrigation systems: The backflow device is attached to the spigot.
 This backflow device is called a vacuum breaker.